Kay Bailey Hutchison Convention Center: Notable tenants and events

-Transportation and Access
+Transportation and access

 The convention center offers a parking garage and three surface parking lots (Lots C and E).
-Public transportation is available with Amtrak and the Trinity Railway Express serving the Dallas Union Station to the northeast of the Convention Center.
+In addition to the Red and Blue line service at the eponymous Convention Center station, additional rail transportation (including Amtrak and the Trinity Railway Express) is available at the Dallas Union Station to the northeast of the Convention Center.

 One of the world's largest heliport/vertiport facilities sits atop the structure and 75 truck berths line its docks.
 The Dallas CBD Vertiport, located at the south end of the complex, has two 60 × 60 ft concrete final approach and takeoff areas (FATOs) and 169000 sqft of flight deck, and is capable of handling both helicopters and tiltrotor aircraft.